Macchina-CLI/macchina/README.md

 and **extensible** by design.

-If you're interested in the library _macchina_ uses to fetch system information, have a look at
+If you're interested in the library _macchina_ uses to fetch system information, have a look at [libmacchina]; fetching-related issues should be filed on that repository.
-[libmacchina]; fetching-related
-issues should be filed on that repository.

 ## Status

-_macchina_ is currently in **maintenance mode**, i.e. bug fixes and little optimizations are much more prioritized over the addition of new features.
-This is due to the fact that, we (the authors) do not have the time to focus on moving the project forward, and expanding on what is currently offered while keeping up with the demanding nature of our lives. _macchina_ **will at some point**, although I can't say when, **leave this stage** and implement all the bells and whistles the community has been requesting.
+_macchina_ is currently in **maintenance mode**, meaning bug fixes and little optimizations are much more prioritized over the addition of new features.
+This is due to the fact that we (the authors) do not have the time to focus on moving the project forward, or expanding on what is currently offered while keeping up with the demanding nature of our lives. _macchina_ will at some point (although I can't say when) leave this stage and implement all the bells and whistles the community has been requesting.

 We hope you understand our situation and continue to support _macchina_.